H. Gordon Garbedian Professor Emerita of Journalism;

 Director, Spencer Fellowship Program

-LynNell Hancock is a reporter and writer specializing in education and child and family policy issues, who has taught journalism at Columbia University’s Graduate School of Journalism since 1993.
+LynNell Hancock is a reporter, writer and educator specializing in education, juvenile justice and child and family policy issues, who has taught journalism at Columbia University’s Graduate School of Journalism since 1993.
 She is the director of the Spencer Fellowship for Education Journalism, a program that supports the work of mid-career journalists to study at Columbia and produce significant works of journalism on education topics.

 Hancock is the author of “Hands to Work: The Stories of Three Families Racing the Welfare Clock” (2002) and contributed to “America’s Mayor” (2005) and “The Public Assault on America’s Children: Poverty, Violence and Juvenile Injustice” (2000).

 Hancock holds an M.A. in East Languages and literature and an M.S. in Journalism, both from Columbia.